sdc/moodle-local_leapwebservices/readme.md

 12. There are no built-in tests within Moodle which can test the Leap web service, only a handful of Moodle's own functions.
 The only way to test it is to add the token to an already-configured Leap system and test to see if a user's Moodle courses are being shown.

     Log in to your **Leap** installation as an administrative user.
-Click on the **Admin** dropdiown menu at the top on the right, next to your name.
+Click on the **Admin** dropdown menu at the top on the right, next to your name.
 If you cannot see this menu, you do not have administrative rights on your Leap installation.
 Select **Settings**.

     Scroll down the screen until you see a section called **Old settings**.
 (This may change in the future as the settings aspect of Leap is improved.)
 Find a field called **Moodle token** and paste into this field the token Moodle generated in step 10, above.